roshansamuel/saras/README.md

 * yaml

 At the end of the test, a plot of the x and y velocity profiles is shown to the user and drawn into a ``ldc_validation.png`` file.
-A measure of the deviation of the results from the expected values is also calculated and the test is deemed passed if this deviation is within the set tolerance.

 ## License